Recession-proof business: what works and how to prepare

 How to protect your business against cash flow problems

-You can’t fix a problem if you don’t see it coming.
-A cash flow projection allows you to plot inbound and outbound payments on a calendar so you can better predict what will be in the bank at a given time.
-You can use software to do it automatically, but if you’re not that techy, here’s a free cash flow projection template.
+- Create a cash flow projection: Plot inbound and outbound payments on a calendar to predict what will be in the bank at any given time.
+Use software to do it automatically, or try this free cash flow projection template.

-Keep track of unpaid sales invoices and upcoming bills.
-If incoming payments begin to slow down, have a chat with your suppliers and lenders about relaxing your payment deadlines.
-“They will feel better about extending your credit if you can give them specific reasons why,” says Anderson.
-“Use a forecast to explain why your cash flow is low and when it will improve.”
+- Track who owes what: Keep tabs on unpaid sales invoices and upcoming bills.
+If incoming payments slow down, talk to suppliers and lenders about relaxing deadlines.
+"They will feel better about extending your credit if you can give them specific reasons why," says Anderson.

-Controlling costs is another way to protect cash flow but, again, it’s a balancing act.
-“I’ve seen people cut off the muscle with the fat,” says Anderson.
-“Try to only cut discretionary spending for starters.
-And ask your staff for ideas.
-They often see wasteful spending before a business owner does.”
+- Review spending carefully: "I've seen people cut off the muscle with the fat," says Anderson.
+"Try to only cut discretionary spending for starters.
+And ask your staff for ideas."

 4. Adjusting to inflation (inflation proofing)

-As Koziel has explained, input costs like inventory and energy will stay high even after sales have started to slump.
-And while some businesses might have usually laid off workers to bring down costs, Cowling says that ripcord just doesn’t make sense this time around.
+Input costs like inventory and energy stay high even after sales start to slump.
+While businesses might normally lay off workers to reduce costs, Cowling says that approach doesn't make sense this time.

 "Employees have been so hard to find and the recession will be over in 12 months, maybe 18; so why would a business lay people off unless they really had no other option?"